 Today, Dr. Peterson is an Assistant Professor of Geology at the UW-Oshkosh, WI.
 His research interests include vertebrate paleontology and vertebrate taphonomy, focusing specifically on Late Cretaceous dinosaurs.
 Dr. Peterson still maintains a strong collaborative relationship with Burpee Museum, both in the field and in research endeavors.
 Learn More on Joseph

 Student at Museum of the Rockies/Montana State University,

-Katie started at Burpee as an intern in 2003, and was hired in 2004 to aid in the preparation of Jane, Burpee's Juvenile T-Rex.
-Katie has worked on many specimens for Burpee, including Hanksville-Burpee dinosaur, and the Hell Creek specimens Homer the Triceratops, Garny the Triceratops, and an Oviraptor Pearl.
+Katie started at Burpee as an intern in 2003, and was hired in 2004 to aid in the preparation of Jane, Burpee’s juvenile T. rex.
+Katie has worked on many specimens for Burpee, including Hanksville-Burpee dinosaurs, and the Hell Creek specimens Homer the Triceratops, Garny the Triceratops, and an Oviraptor known as Pearl.
 Katie completed her Associates of Science at Rock Valley College, transferred to Northern Illinois University, and completed her Bachelors of Science there in 2011.

-Katie ended her time at Burpee in 2012 as the Chief Preparator, and moved on to become one of Dr. Jack Horner's Masters students at Museum of the Rockies/Montana State University in Bozeman, Montana.
-Along with her studies, Katie acts as President of two student organizations and continues to work as a group leader for Burpee every summer in Utah and Montana, as well as a fossil preparator when she can.
+Katie ended her time at Burpee in 2012 as the Chief Preparator, and moved on to become one of Dr. Jack Horner’s Masters students at Museum of the Rockies/Montana State University in Bozeman, Montana.
+Along with her studies, Katie continues to work as a group leader for Burpee every summer in Utah and Montana, as well as a fossil preparator when she can.
 She looks forward to a continued association with the museum where she got her start.